• Skip to primary navigation

 Diamond Stitch

 Use the diamond stitch for a neat square grid pattern.
-It's simple to learn, so you can start making beautiful textured afghans and throws with just a little practice.
+It’s simple to learn, so after just a little practice, you’ll be cruising right along.

 Get the Pattern